 Attackers attempt to identify your origin IP address to directly attack your origin web server without Cloudflare’s protections.
 Hide your origin IP address from direct attack by proxying traffic to Cloudflare.

 Set your DNS records for maximum protection via the following steps:

 - Remove DNS records used for FTP or SSH and instead use your origin IP to directly perform FTP or SSH requests.
 Alternatively, proxy FTP and SSH via Cloudflare Spectrum.

 - Grey-cloud A, AAAA, or CNAME records corresponding to your mail server

 - Remove wildcard records within Free, Pro, or Business domains because they expose your origin IP address.
 Cloudflare only protects wildcard records for domains on Enterprise plans.

-Do not limit or throttle requests from Cloudflare IPs
+Managing attacks bypassing Cloudflare and do not limit or throttle requests from Cloudflare IPs